ppeerttu/instagram-clone/README.md

 ## System design

 The system consists of isolated loosely coupled components called **services**.
 The workload of the system has been divided to the services based on logical functionality areas of the system: images, comments, users etc. The communication between the services happens with [gRPC][grpc-site], and service discovery happens via [Consul][consul-site], which can be considered as one of component as well.
 The system exposes one public HTTP REST API for clients - all gRPC APIs and communication is supposed to be private.

+**NOTE**: The system can be ran without Consul as well, since e.g. Kubernetes does the same job for us (health checking, service discovery, load balancing).

 See the system architecture below.